zeek/zeek-docs/doc/scripts/base/frameworks/tunnels/main.zeek.rst

    and logs the closing/expiration of the tunnel.

-   :tunnel: The tunnel which has closed or expired.
+   :param tunnel: The tunnel which has closed or expired.

-   :action: The specific reason for the tunnel ending.
+   :param action: The specific reason for the tunnel ending.

 .. zeek:id:: Tunnel::expire
    :source-code: base/frameworks/tunnels/main.zeek 138 142